Fazendaaa/TypeR/README.md

 As R alone is not a very performative language, Go was chosen to meet such need.

-_"But why Go and not another language?"_
+> But why Go and not another language?

 The answer is simple, Go is: